 Unlike some townships, Dalbo isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Dalbo are a mix of both white- and blue-collar jobs.
-Overall, Dalbo is a township of service providers, construction workers and builders, and managers.
-There are especially a lot of people living in Dalbo who work in healthcare suport services (13.32%), office and administrative support (10.28%), and management occupations (9.11%).
+Overall, Dalbo is a township of service providers, managers, and construction workers and builders.
+There are especially a lot of people living in Dalbo who work in healthcare suport services (12.38%), management occupations (11.17%), and healthcare (10.44%).

 Because of many things, Dalbo is a great place for families with children to consider.
 First of all, many other families with children live here, making Dalbo a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The township’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Dalbo has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Dalbo’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-Dalbo is a small township, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small township, Dalbo doesn't have a public transportation system that people use for their commute.

-In terms of college education, Dalbo is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 26.47% of adults 25 and older in the township have at least a bachelor's degree.
+The overall education level of Dalbo is somewhat higher than in the average US city of 21.84%: 26.49% of adults 25 and older in the township have at least a bachelor's degree.

-The per capita income in Dalbo in 2022 was $33,808, which is middle income relative to Minnesota and the nation.
-This equates to an annual income of $135,232 for a family of four.
+The per capita income in Dalbo in 2022 was $34,050, which is lower middle income relative to Minnesota, and middle income relative to the rest of the US.
+This equates to an annual income of $136,200 for a family of four.
 However, Dalbo contains both very wealthy and poor people as well.

 The people who call Dalbo home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Dalbo residents report their race to be White, followed by Asian.
-Important ancestries of people in Dalbo include German, Norwegian, Swedish, Polish, and English.
+The greatest number of Dalbo residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Dalbo include German, Norwegian, Swedish, Polish, and Irish.

 The most common language spoken in Dalbo is English.
 Other important languages spoken here include Polish and Italian.